Product Management

 Define your personas.
 Know who the product is for and - equally important - who it’s not for.

-BONUS: This will also help you figure out how to talk with them about the value you’re creating.
+BONUS!
+This will also help figure out how to talk with those humans about the value you’re creating.

 You focus on building understanding first and foremost.
-Then go build new features.
+Then go build your new features.

 Your product’s biggest cheerleader should be you.